 For the average person, however, that is only a phenomenon of roughly the past 15 years.

-Prior to this time, a person went to the bookstore or library and procured a book for any advice and “how to” knowledge about the outdoors.
+Before this time, a person went to the bookstore or library and procured a book for any advice and “how to” knowledge about the outdoors.

 Colin Fletcher is an author I have long enjoyed.
-A writing style that shows an obvious love for the outdoors with dry wit, a rhapsodical writing style and leavened with practical thoughts and advice.
+A writing style that shows an evident love for the outdoors with dry wit, a rhapsodical writing style and leavened with practical thoughts and advice.

 But, up until recently, I have not read any of the seminal The Complete Walker books.